 Home is where we find family, comfort, and reassurance.
 It’s where we find ourselves.

-At Wentworth Senior Living, we believe home is far more than a physical place—it’s a feeling of belonging, security, and companionship.
 Whether you think of your house or the community you live in, your home is a reflection of you.
 Your interests.
 Your routines.
 Your relationships.
-So, when you choose to live here, we seek to preserve what you most treasure about home.
+When you choose to live here, we seek to preserve what you most treasure about home.
 Your quality of life is our priority.

 Wentworth Senior Living is a nonprofit senior living community dedicated to supporting seniors’ health, independence, relationships, and interests.
 We provide the opportunities for connection and social engagement that help you maintain your lifestyle and live an engaged life.